semoro/rust-g/README.md

 The [cargo] tool handles compilation, as well as automatically downloading and compiling all Rust dependencies.
-The default configuration is suitable for use with the [tgstation] codebase.
+The default configuration is suitable for use with the Paradise codebase.
 To compile in release mode (recommended for speed):

 ```sh